jrsocrates/git-essential-training-5988161/gitStatusDemo.md

 Adding one line, and also extra text for this.
+This is a change.